-Full membership covers the homeowners husband and wife and members of their immediate family.
-The immediate family consists of the homeowners' unmarried children, their parents, and their unmarried grandchildren regularly residing with them.
+Full membership covers the Home Owner and their immediate family residing in the premises, or the Lot Owner and their immediate family.
+The immediate family consists of the homeowners' spouse, their unmarried children, their parents, and their unmarried grandchildren regularly residing with them.
 Full membership entitles the homeowners and their family, as defined above, to all the rights and privileges to use the common properties of the Association.
-Full membership also entitles every member in good standing to obtain an identification badge for the homeowners (husband and wife) and members of the immediate family as defined above.
+Full membership also entitles every member in good standing to obtain an identification badge for the homeowners and members of the immediate family as defined above.
 This badge allows the member access to the common properties.
 Full membership also entitles every member in good standing to participation in all POA -sponsored sports and activities.
 In addition, they are entitled to the use of all Country Club facilities including but not limited to camp, preschool, instructional classes and social functions.

 Full membership also entitles every member in good standing to receive the prescribed number of guest passes for the season, good for the beaches and other facilities, to be used by nonresident guests only.
 Full membership includes the right to vote and to serve on the Board of Directors.